$271.05 Million in Sales Expected for Omega Healthcare Investors, Inc. (NYSE:OHI) This Quarter

-On average, analysts expect that Omega Healthcare Investors will report full year sales of $1.08 billion for the current financial year, with estimates ranging from $1.07 billion to $1.08 billion.
-For the next financial year, analysts expect that the company will post sales of $1.08 billion, with estimates ranging from $998.70 million to $1.12 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that follow Omega Healthcare Investors.
+On average, analysts expect that Omega Healthcare Investors will report full year sales of $1.08 billion for the current fiscal year, with estimates ranging from $1.07 billion to $1.08 billion.
+For the next financial year, analysts anticipate that the business will post sales of $1.08 billion, with estimates ranging from $998.70 million to $1.12 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that follow Omega Healthcare Investors.

-Omega Healthcare Investors (NYSE:OHI) last issued its earnings results on Thursday, November 4th.
-The real estate investment trust reported $0.58 earnings per share for the quarter, topping the consensus estimate of $0.43 by $0.15.
-Omega Healthcare Investors had a net margin of 41.32% and a return on equity of 10.70%.
-The company had revenue of $281.60 million for the quarter, compared to analyst estimates of $232.08 million.
-During the same period in the prior year, the business posted $0.82 earnings per share.
-The firm’s revenue for the quarter was up 246.8% compared to the same quarter last year.
+Omega Healthcare Investors (NYSE:OHI) last announced its earnings results on Thursday, November 4th.
+The real estate investment trust reported $0.58 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.43 by $0.15.
+Omega Healthcare Investors had a return on equity of 10.70% and a net margin of 41.32%.
+The business had revenue of $281.60 million for the quarter, compared to analyst estimates of $232.08 million.
+During the same period in the previous year, the company earned $0.82 earnings per share.
+The company’s revenue for the quarter was up 246.8% compared to the same quarter last year.

-The business also recently declared a quarterly dividend, which was paid on Monday, November 15th.
-Shareholders of record on Friday, November 5th were paid a dividend of $0.67 per share.
-This represents a $2.68 dividend on an annualized basis and a yield of 9.70%.
-The ex-dividend date of this dividend was Thursday, November 4th.
-Omega Healthcare Investors’s dividend payout ratio is currently 141.05%.
+The firm also recently disclosed a quarterly dividend, which was paid on Monday, November 15th.
+Stockholders of record on Friday, November 5th were given a dividend of $0.67 per share.
+The ex-dividend date was Thursday, November 4th.
+This represents a $2.68 annualized dividend and a dividend yield of 9.70%.
+Omega Healthcare Investors’s dividend payout ratio is presently 141.05%.

-In related news, Director Kapila K. Anand purchased 1,000 shares of the business’s stock in a transaction on Monday, November 15th.
-The shares were bought at an average price of $28.32 per share, with a total value of $28,320.00.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Company insiders own 1.16% of the company’s stock.
+In other news, Director Kapila K. Anand bought 1,000 shares of the business’s stock in a transaction on Monday, November 15th.
+The stock was purchased at an average cost of $28.32 per share, for a total transaction of $28,320.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders own 1.16% of the company’s stock.

-Hedge funds have recently modified their holdings of the company.
-MV Capital Management Inc. purchased a new position in shares of Omega Healthcare Investors in the 2nd quarter valued at $25,000.
-Tradition Wealth Management LLC raised its stake in shares of Omega Healthcare Investors by 133.3% in the 2nd quarter.
-Tradition Wealth Management LLC now owns 700 shares of the real estate investment trust’s stock valued at $25,000 after acquiring an additional 400 shares during the period.
-Financial Enhancement Group LLC purchased a new position in shares of Omega Healthcare Investors in the 3rd quarter valued at $30,000.
-McIlrath & Eck LLC purchased a new position in shares of Omega Healthcare Investors in the 2nd quarter valued at $36,000.
-Finally, Fieldpoint Private Securities LLC raised its stake in shares of Omega Healthcare Investors by 40.6% in the 3rd quarter.
-Fieldpoint Private Securities LLC now owns 1,218 shares of the real estate investment trust’s stock valued at $36,000 after acquiring an additional 352 shares during the period.
-68.47% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Vanguard Group Inc. increased its holdings in shares of Omega Healthcare Investors by 3.4% in the second quarter.
+Vanguard Group Inc. now owns 34,373,751 shares of the real estate investment trust’s stock valued at $1,247,424,000 after buying an additional 1,121,195 shares in the last quarter.
+BlackRock Inc. increased its holdings in shares of Omega Healthcare Investors by 1.6% in the second quarter.
+BlackRock Inc. now owns 29,210,455 shares of the real estate investment trust’s stock valued at $1,060,049,000 after buying an additional 451,946 shares in the last quarter.
+State Street Corp increased its holdings in shares of Omega Healthcare Investors by 4.3% in the second quarter.
+State Street Corp now owns 11,987,728 shares of the real estate investment trust’s stock valued at $435,035,000 after buying an additional 498,261 shares in the last quarter.
+Invesco Ltd. increased its holdings in shares of Omega Healthcare Investors by 6.2% in the second quarter.
+Invesco Ltd. now owns 5,101,357 shares of the real estate investment trust’s stock valued at $185,129,000 after buying an additional 296,123 shares in the last quarter.
+Finally, Geode Capital Management LLC increased its holdings in shares of Omega Healthcare Investors by 3.2% in the third quarter.
+Geode Capital Management LLC now owns 4,142,311 shares of the real estate investment trust’s stock valued at $124,524,000 after buying an additional 126,943 shares in the last quarter.
+Hedge funds and other institutional investors own 68.47% of the company’s stock.

 Omega Healthcare Investors Company Profile